Randall County Court Records

 • County Clerk (Class A/B misdemeanors in county courts at law): (806) 468-5505

-The District Clerk’s office provides a criminal fee chart detailing costs associated with criminal filings.
-Note that criminal court costs, fees, and fines displayed online may not be fully accurate — the office advises contacting the criminal department directly for precise billing.
+The District Clerk's office provides a criminal fee chart detailing costs for criminal filings.
+Keep in mind that criminal court costs, fees, and fines shown online may not be fully up to date — the office recommends contacting the criminal department directly for precise billing information.

 Criminal History Records Through the Sheriff's Office

-The Randall County Sheriff’s Office Records Division processes requests for local criminal history information and arrest records.
-Requests can be made in person, by phone, or by mail:
+The Randall County Sheriff's Office Records Division processes requests for local criminal history information and arrest records.
+You can request records in person, by phone, or by mail:

 Address: 9100 South Georgia, Amarillo, TX 79109